bgermann/cforms2/readme.txt

 Oliver, the original author, discontinued developing the plugin.
 This fork is an effort to keep it up to date.

-For a quick starter you should have a look at the [introduction video by Your Page Today](https://www.youtube.com/watch?v=kBwu4J8SfVo).

 If you want to use plugin versions older than 14.6.3, you should rename the directory containing the plugin from "cforms2" to "cforms".
 But bear in mind that old versions should not be used in public systems, because they contain [known serious vulnerabilities](https://wpvulndb.com/plugins/cforms) that are exploited in the wild.

 The [current security baseline version](https://wpvulndb.com/plugins/cforms2) is 14.13.3.